GlitchandGo/bustanear/tac.md

 - Soundboards for entertainment purposes
 - A virtual piano for interactive play
 - Prank-website links intended for humor
-- A music/mp3 player for streaming and playback
+- A music player for streaming and playback

 These services are provided “as is” without any guarantees of reliability, accuracy, or suitability for any purpose.